philiparvidsson/Modern-Shell-Language/README.md

-# Smaragd
+# What is mshl?

-Smaragd is a compiler for a JavaScript-like language.
+mshl is a compiler for a JavaScript-like language.
 It compiles to Windows Batch (more targets will be provided in the future!) files.
 This gives you the freedom of modern syntax and language functionality, allowing you to write much more complex programs that run on Windows without requiring the end user to install any piece of software.

 ## Syntax
 The syntax is based on JavaScript to provide a familiar environment, make porting less of a hassle and to provide a simple syntax that is easily understandable.